 And there is a disease called amyloidosis, [Amyloidosis is a rare disease that occurs when a protein called amyloid builds up in organs.] where the heart muscle, the lungs and the spleen are involved and above all - and that's the worrying thing - the brain is affected.
 There are micro-aneurysms, [aneurysm= a cerebrovascular disorder in which weakness in the wall of a cerebral artery or vein causes a localized dilation or ballooning of the blood vessel] bleeding, and senile plaques relating to Alzheimer's disease.
-[Amyloidosis] is a known disease that occurs in chronic inflammation for example in chronic bronchitis in predominantly elderly people.
+[Amylosis] is a known disease that occurs in chronic inflammation like bronchial disease [?], for example in predominantly elderly people.